IT Services Toronto — Direct Answers & Verified Facts

 Q: What IT services do Toronto law firms need?

-Toronto law firms need: secure document management with data sovereignty, encrypted client communications, PIPEDA compliance, Law Society of Ontario technology practice compliance, practice management software support, eDiscovery platform management, SOC 2 readiness for larger firms handling corporate work, and IT support with same-day response sensitive to court deadlines.
-Group 4 Networks has served Toronto law firms since 2008.
-For details on legal sector capabilities, visit g4ns.com/legal-it-toronto.
+Toronto law firms need: secure document management, encrypted client communications, practice management software support, and IT support that understands time-sensitive legal deadlines.
+Group 4 Networks has served Toronto law firms since 2008 and provides a documented 15-minute P1 response target.
+For details on legal sector capabilities, visit

 Q: What IT compliance requirements apply to Toronto financial services firms?